Through the Looking Glass

 With this new exhibition, Julien Graizely continues to question the codes of representation like accelerated movie scenes, the artist questions the passing of time.
 His intuition is not to focus on a particular narrative ideas blend with one another, along the work process.
 The presence suggests the disappearance of the subject, like remains left in a landscape or in memories.

-Julien Graizely’s practice consists in building multiple layers of motives and textures : a never-ending process of addiction and erasement.
+Julien Graizely’s practice consists in building multiple layers of motives and textures : a neverending process of adding and erasing.
 Sometimes there is barely anything left on the canvas.
 Nothing really ?
 Not exactly as the vibant colors.
 He intertwines flamboyant colors with graphic motives : figures then appear through the composition and open a highly narrative dimension, filled mystery and untold.

 Julien Graizely’s recurrent themes – landscapes, beaches, deserts – all have a some sort of empty neutrality in common.
 And a sharp line of horizon.
 They are peaceful places where light and bodies may express themselves, meet, escape from one another, look at each other. « When light is bright, the sky is always high », Julien Graizely says.
 Some trees may been seen in his paintings, pine trees sometimes disguised as Floridian palm trees, with a graphic style and imagination reminiscent of his numerous trips.